 A traumatic brain injury (TBI) is an injury to the head that disrupts normal brain function.
 This can occur in the form of a blow, jolt, or bump to the head or as a penetrating head injury.

 According to the U.S. Centers for Disease Control and Prevention (CDC), about 2.5 million emergency department visits, hospitalizations, and deaths are attributed to TBIs every year.
 In additional, there are roughly 5.3 million people living with TBI-related disabilities.

 In the past, loss of consciousness and the severity of a brain injury were measured by what is known as the Glasgow coma score.
 Depending on that score and the amount and duration of loss of consciousness, health providers would make a determination on whether a brain injury occurred.
-As our understanding of brain injuries have progressed, more and more doctors are beginning to see that you don’t have to lose consciousness for a brain injury to occur.
+As our understanding of brain injuries has progressed, more and more doctors are beginning to see that a brain injury can occur without loss of consciousness.